peter88213/aeon3obsidian/docs/template/README.md

 ## Note

-This script is based on a reverse-engineered *.aeon* project file created with *Aeon Timeline* version 3.4.20.
-The file is marked as version 15.
+This script is based on a data model reverse-engineered from an Aeon Timeline 3.4.20 sample project file.
+This project file is marked as version 15.

 When the application is updated, the file format may change and this tool may no longer work for you.
 Please consider it experimental.